Top 5 Airline Industry and Aviation Trends of 2022

 But more recently, substantial progress has been made by a few startups working quietly behind the scenes.

-Search interest in "Boom Technology" has risen by 100% in ten years.
+Search interest in "Boom Technology" over time.

 The XB-1 (nicknamed the Baby Boom) is just a single-seat jet intended to demonstrate Boom’s ability to build quiet supersonic passenger jets.

 Boom’s XB-1 “Baby Boom” Supersonic Jet.

 The aircraft is expected to make its first test flight sometime in 2022.